Siegfried Charoux RA

 Nude Sketches, 1942 [ONE SOLD]

+Two ink on paper study sketches of female figures, perhaps preparatory drawings for sculptures.
 Signed and dated, and displayed in their original limed oak frames with acid-free mounts.
 Charoux clearly intended for these sketches to be displayed, as indicated by the prominent signature and date as well as framing suggestions hidden under the mounts.

 H. 42cm x W. 27cm (excluding frame)